Yuxing-Wang-THU/ModularEvoGym/README.md

 We provide a universal Transformer-based controller which can handle the incompatible state-action spaces.
 This controller can be trained by many popular Reinforcement Learning methods (e.g., SAC, PPO, DDPG).

 ![image](tf-controller.png)

+Self-attention brings better interpretability than multilayer perceptron.
+We use only one transformer encoder layer, thus, we visualize the attention matrix after the input state passes through the attention layer.
+The following figure shows attention matrices of 2 control steps produced by the policy network.
+The color of each attention score tells the strength of the compatibility between inputs and interprets what is driving the behaviour of the VSR.
+When the robot’s front foot (voxel 9) or the rear foot (voxel 7) touches the ground, the corresponding voxels are assigned with greater wights, which is consistent with humans’ intuition and common sense.